-In June 23, 2016, the United Kingdom (UK) approved a referendum to leave the European Union (E.U.), commonly referred to as "Brexit."
+On January 31, 2020, the United Kingdom (UK) left the E.U., commonly referred to as "Brexit," which began a transition period during which the E.U. and the UK will negotiate and agree on the nature of their future relationship.
 There is significant market uncertainty regarding Brexit's ramifications and the range and potential implications of possible political, regulatory, economic, and market outcomes are difficult to predict.
 Given the size and importance of the UK's economy, uncertainty or unpredictability about its legal, political and economic relationship with Europe; any new laws or regulations adopted to replace those which cease to apply on leaving the E.U.; and uncertainties relating to the possibility, or scope, of possible transitional arrangements to be agreed between the UK and the E.U. may be, or continue to be, a source of instability, create significant currency fluctuations, and/or otherwise adversely affect international markets, arrangements for trading or other existing cross-border co-operation arrangements (whether economic, tax, fiscal, legal, regulatory or otherwise) for the foreseeable future.
-The outcome of the UK referendum could also have a destabilizing effect if other member states were to consider leaving the E.U..
-For these reasons, the UK's decision to leave the E.U. could have materially adverse consequences on the Fund, the Investment Funds, and the performance of their investments or investment strategies and its ability to source, identify and invest in a sufficient number of opportunities to permit the Fund to sufficiently diversify its portfolio or to otherwise fulfill its investment objectives.
+The outcome of Brexit could also have a destabilizing effect if other member states were to consider leaving the E.U., which could result in prolonged economic downturns or otherwise significantly disrupt markets in the United States and globally.
+Further, Brexit may create additional volatility in UK stocks, decreased trade, capital outflows, devaluation of the British pound, wider corporate bond spreads due to uncertainty and declines in business and consumer spending and foreign direct investment.
+Brexit may also negatively impact UK-based financial firms that have counterparties in the EU or participate in market infrastructure based in the E.U., like trading venues, clearing houses, or settlement facilities.
+For these reasons, Brexit could have materially adverse consequences on the Fund, the Investment Funds, and the performance of their investments or investment strategies and Investment Managers' ability to source, identify and invest in a sufficient number of opportunities to permit the Fund to sufficiently diversify its portfolio or to otherwise fulfill its investment objectives.
+Political events, including the possibility of expropriation or nationalization in Europe, uncertainties surrounding the sovereign debt of a number of E.U. countries as well as the viability of the E.U. and the Euro may also cause market disruption.
 As a result, the potential return on an investment in the Fund could be materially adversely affected.